Spinal Injury Project

 Summer Safety 22233

+The Spinal Injury Project has a team of internationally recognised researchers based in state-of-the-art laboratories at the Gold Coast and Nathan campuses of Griffith University.
 The project team is a leading group of research specialists including bioengineers, medical doctors, biological scientists and educators working together to develop this breakthrough treatment.
 The research was first initiated by the late Griffith University Professor Emeritus, and 2017 Australian of the Year, Alan Mackay-Sim almost 20 years ago.
 He was a pioneer in stem cell research and was successful in taking cells from the olfactory (nasal) system, transplanting them to the injury site and demonstrating that it was safe for use in humans.

 Building on Professor Mackay-Sim’s incredible legacy, the ongoing research at Griffith University has made considerable improvements by developing a nerve bridge which improves how the cells are transplanted.
 The team has shown that the nerve bridges can repair spinal cord injury in preclinical work, and the clinical trial hopes to show that the nerve bridges can repair spinal cord injuries in humans.

+The Spinal Injury Project is translating a comprehensive cell transplantation therapy with an exercise-based rehabilitation therapy to treat traumatic spinal cord injury.
+This world-first treatment for spinal cord injury uses specialised cells from within the nose.
+The cells are called olfactory ensheathing cells (OECs) and they can work in numerous different ways to stimulate repair of nerves.
 The olfactory cells are purified from a simple biopsy taken from within the nose, a cellular nerve bridge of OECs is manufactured for transplantation into the injured spinal cord, where the special regenerative capacity of transplanted OECs stimulates spinal cord regeneration.

-The therapy has been developed over the last 10years by a large team at the Clem Jones Centre for Neurobiology and Stem Cell Research, Griffith University in Queensland.
+The therapy has been developed over the last 10 years by a large team at the Clem Jones Centre for Neurobiology and Stem Cell Research, Griffith University in Queensland.
 The diverse team has over 40 translational biomedical researchers who come from 19 different countries.
 In addition to the lab members, the team also works with many external specialist researchers, clinicians and allied health professionals to drive the therapy to clinical trial.

 The Treatment